addiscent/vagrant-ruby-rails/README.md

 Enter the following single-line command on your terminal.
 In the following sections, a terminal command prompt is indicated by the symbol $.

-> $ mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace
+> $ mkdir vagrant-ruby-rails && cd vagrant-ruby-rails && mkdir workspace

 Windows users note : This "one-liner" command above works in PowerShell, but the "Windows Command Prompt" will not process this line properly; you must split it into separate commands like this: